theoccultradiance/theoccultradiance.github.io/_posts/2021-10-29-king-jeremy.md

 "Your Majesty," Merlin said, "I want to know..."

-"Why I raised fornicated with the Satan?
+"Why I fornicated with the Devil?
 Why do I operate his machinery?
 Why I dabbled in mystic?"

 "No, King Jeremy." the Demonized King could feel his eyes widen.